 Cardiovascular system: Inorganic ATO in low doses causes mild vasodilation and eventually edema and weight gain (30).

-Effect on gluconeogenesis: ATO can induce a series of mild enzymatic and hyperglycemic changes by inhibiting pyruvate and dehydrogenase (31, 32).
+Effect on gluconeogenesis: ATO can induce mild enzymatic and hyperglycemic changes by inhibiting pyruvate and dehydrogenase (31, 32).

 Kidney Effects: Oliguria, proteinuria, and hematuria are rare ATO complications and rarely occur (31, 33).

-Effects on the nervous system: The most common neurological disorder with ATO is peripheral neuropathy with dyaeathesia, a delayed complication of the drug that may occur even after discontinuation of use.
-This syndrome is similar to Guillain Barre's syndrome, is often reversible, and may take several months to recover (34).
+Effects on the nervous system: The most common neurological disorder with ATO is peripheral neuropathy with dyaeathesia, a delayed drug complication that may occur even after discontinuation of use.
+This syndrome is similar to Guillain Barre's, is often reversible, and may take several months to recover (34).

 Effect on the liver: Inorganic or organic ATO can cause lipid infiltration into the liver, leading to liver parenchymal injury and, ultimately increased serum

 glutamic-pyruvic transaminase (SGPT), Serum Glutamic Oxaloacetic Transaminase (SGOT), prothrombin time (PT), alkaline phosphatase (ALP), and bilirubin (35).

-Effects on the digestive system: Low doses of inorganic ATO by vasodilatation and mild splanchnic hyperemia result in plasma transduction of the capillaries leading to tissue destruction and increased smoke motility and watery diarrhea.
+Effects on the digestive system: Low doses of inorganic ATO by vasodilatation and mild splanchnic hyperemia result in plasma transduction of the capillaries leading to tissue destruction and increased smoke motility watery diarrhea.
 The onset of gastrointestinal symptoms may be very gradual, with nausea, vomiting, anorexia, and abdominal pain suggesting that they do not need to be discontinued from consuming drugs (36).

 Effect on the skin: Hot flashes, dry skin, itching, and rashes often do not require drug withdrawal and are relieved by symptomatic treatments.
 Hyperpigmentation of the back, hands, and feet, and palmar hyperkeratosis occur (37).

 Effect on Blood: Inorganic ATO, with an effect on the bone, causes blood cells to change into anemia, mild to moderate eosinophilic leukopenia, and even leukocytosis.
 Some of its blood complications are due to folic acid uptake disorder.
 ATO-induced myelosuppression was much less than cytotoxic drugs (25).